duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ### Handlebars Helpers:
 - `rv` $mdash; shorter form of `rd` , produces a key-value pair if the named element exists in the `data` object

-## Tips
-As seen, some properties of the `template_options`, as well as those given to `Spice.render()` are optional.
-This is because they have been designed to allow fallbacks.
-In most cases if a template

 ## Advanced List & Carousel
 The carousel and list also allow for more advanced `template_options`: